CondensedChaos/Starbound-Rail-Train/README.md

 ![line creation17](https://github.com/CondensedChaos/Starbound-Rail-Train/assets/121590835/f2fd65f0-b1b1-455a-a4b1-d70b97edc4e2)
 ![line creation18](https://github.com/CondensedChaos/Starbound-Rail-Train/assets/121590835/fa5ccb43-c30d-4604-8dc6-d5f68833730f)
 ![line creation19](https://github.com/CondensedChaos/Starbound-Rail-Train/assets/121590835/55f471e5-6f91-45cc-8ac9-f9028007320b)
-The more test runs you make the more precise the readings will be but it will take more time, 10 test runs is best, more than that it's just overkill, 5 should be acceptable
+The more test runs you make the more precise the readings will be but it will take more time, 10 test runs is best, more than that it's just overkill, 5 should be acceptable.

+Note: As of now there is no way to know if test runs are over, checking from time to time the test run dialog if you see the test run data on the upper left then it's over, there's an upcoming feature planned to show live the test run datax status and position of the trains as they go in the GUI.

 ### Make schedules with web-app
 Open the trains schedule web-app [here](condensedchaos.github.io)